Contact the GG Archives

 John J. Pershing: Commander of the Army of the United States

-To command the American troops was selected General John Joseph Pershing, familiarly known as “Blackjack," who was the son of a section foreman on one of the western roads.
+General John Joseph Pershing, known as "Blackjack," was selected to command the American troops.
+He was the son of a section foreman on one of the western roads.
 His only advantageous heritage was that of a sound and healthy body.

 General Henri Philippe Pétain.